 |Third-party streaming services||Yes||Yes|

-The Playbar is bigger and heavier, which may require some additional setup on your part, such as having a dedicated shelf or being mounted to the wall.
-However, it is capable of giving you a full theater-like experience with the audio, since it produces higher quality audio due to the drivers and woofers inside.
-The angled drivers also make sure that no noise is ever distorted and it gets dispersed in a wider area, no matter how you set it up.
+The Sonos Playbar is bigger and heavier, which may require some additional setup on your part, such as having a dedicated shelf or getting mounted to the wall.
+However, it can give you a full theater-like audio experience since it produces higher quality sound due to the drivers and woofers inside.
+The angled drivers also make sure that no noise ever gets distorted and it is evenly dispersed in a wider area, no matter how you set it up.

-Setting up the Beam is also much easier because it connects through HDMI-ARC and HDMI-CEC, allowing you to control the TV and soundbar together as one unit.
+Setting up the Beam is also much easier because it connects through HDMI-ARC and HDMI-CEC, allowing you to control the TV and soundbar together as a single unit.
 The Playbar only uses an optical cable, so you would need to control it separately.
 If you need to, the Beam can also be mounted so it's even more out of the way and less intrusive, but you'll need to separately purchase one of the best TV mounts for Sonos Beam.

 Built-in Alexa integration in Beam also makes it a better choice for those who want to simplify things.
 The Playbar also works with Alexa, but only if you have separate Echo or Echo Dots around the house.
-You also have to use the Sonos skill through the Amazon Alexa app.
+You also have to use the Sonos skill through the Amazon Alexa app, requiring some extra steps.
 The Beam also supports Siri voice commands through AirPlay 2, which is missing from the Playbar.
-A workaround for the Playbar is grouping it with other speakers that do support AirPlay 2, which allows the audio to play anywhere.
+A workaround for the Playbar is grouping it with other speakers that do support AirPlay 2, allowing the audio to play anywhere.

 Again, for most people, the Beam is the better buy due to the features and price.
 Plus, the audio quality is still great for what it's worth.
-It's built around simplicity, making it easy to set up, store away, and use with Alexa and your TV without any extra devices.
+It's built around simplicity, making it easy to set up, store away, and use Alexa and your TV without any extra devices.
 However, if you want the best sound that's capable of making the room shake, then Playbar is the way to go.
-Just remember that it costs almost twice as much as the Beam, although the price is justified by the sound quality.
+Just remember that a new unit costs almost twice as much as the Beam, although the sound quality justifies the price.

 Our favorite soundbar